marq24/ha-tibber-pulse-local/README.md

 ## Kudos

-- [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the data from the Pulse almost effortless for a python noob like me
+- [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the data from the Pulse IR almost effortless for a python noob like me
 - [@ProfDrYoMan](https://github.com/ProfDrYoMan) for providing the initial idea.
 I failed to setup the ESP32 stuff, so I took the approach writing this custom integration

 ## Preparation: Enabling the web frontend of the Tibber Pulse Bridge [*Required*]